 The Mission Statement of Shorewood Kiwanis Club

-Serving the community, one child at a time since 1959
+Improving the World, one Community, one Child at a time, since 1959

 The Mission Statement of Kiwanis International

-Kiwanis is a global organization of volunteers dedicated to changing the world "one community....one child at a time."
+Kiwanis is a global organization of volunteers dedicated to improving the world "one community....one child at a time."